hima7915/Sheldon-s-Rock-Paper-Scissors/README.md

 ![image](https://user-images.githubusercontent.com/79644367/176143196-0d09a0ac-50a1-4895-b564-38a2e177e96e.png)

-And just like that, you go through a certain number of rounds and decide if u r lucky enough to win!
+And just like that, you go through a certain number of rounds and decide if you are lucky enough to win!

 Happy Playing!